Can I use my image generations for commercial purposes?

 The good news is that as per our Terms of Service, you can indeed use your images for commercial purposes!
 There are a few caveats though, so here’s a full breakdown:

-Leonardo.Ai allows you to use the website for both personal and commercial purposes, however, the content generated by users is subject to and governed by Section 3 in our Terms of Service.
+Leonardo.Ai allows you to use the website for both personal and commercial purposes, however, the content generated by users is subject to and governed by our Terms of Service.

-Effectively, while a paid subscription is active, users retain full ownership, copyright, and all other intellectual property rights to their images.
+Effectively, when generating privately using a paid subscription, users retain full ownership, copyright, and all other intellectual property rights to their images.

 For images that are made public, Leonardo.Ai and its successors retain worldwide perpetual rights to use, copy, reproduce, process, adapt, modify, publish, transmit, create derivative works of, publicly display, publicly perform, sublicense, and distribute images and text prompts you input into the services, or any assets produced by the service at your direction.